 Heather, also known as 'Ling', is found on heathland, moorland, bogs and even woodland with acidic or peat soils.

 The heather contained in our Heather Turf is predominantly the delicate pink, July to October flowering common heather, although it may also contain some bell heather and cross leaf heather.

 Alongside common heather (Calluna vulgaris), low numbers of other heathland species may be present such as dwarf gorse and fescue all helping to create a diverse heathland carpet.

 Our Heather Turf contains a beneficial seed bank within the indigenous heathland soil profile.
 The seed can lay dormant for many years and germinate when environmental conditions are suitable.

 The heather plants grow tightly packed together and can live for up to 40 years or more.

 Each pallet contains 10.08m² cut into conveniently sized slabs measuring 600mm x 300mm x 60mm thick.

 Our Heather Turf is harvested from a sustainable source and the process integrated into an overall management plan to regenerate the existing heathland to ensure its future survival and growth.

-Guide to Installation and Aftercare
+Installation and aftercare.

-Like any plant heather will need water in the first couple of seasons to allow establishment of roots but once established the plant will survive in a very dry environment.
+Like any plant, heather will need water in the first couple of seasons to allow establishment of roots but once established the plant will survive in a very dry environment.